isabella232/rtos-docs-pr.sv-se/rtos-docs/netx/netx-dns/chapter3.md

 ## <a name="nx_dns_info_by_name_get"></a>nx_dns_info_by_name_get

-Returnera IP-adress och port för DNS-servern efter värdnamn
+Returnera IP-adress och port för DNS-server efter värdnamn

 ### <a name="prototype"></a>Prototyp